Sindri-Labs/sindri-resources/reference_code/quickstart_rust/README.md

 # Rust Quickstart

-The code in `src/main.rs` will create a circuit, upload, and initiate compile.
+The code in `src/main.rs` will create a circuit, upload, and initiate compilation.
 Then from that compiled circuit, it will initiate a proof.
 From this directory, you can call
 ```bash
 cargo run
 ```